HarryHenryGebel/server-configuration/README.md

 various types of records that allow you to look up an IP address from a domain name, find the services such as the mail server for a domain, redirect certain names to other names, lookup information about a domain, and lookup domain names from IP addresses.
 Purchasing, or more accurately leasing<sup><a id="fnr.5" class="footref" href="#fn.5">5</a></sup>, your own domain name gives you complete control of the domain on a yearly basis and, if you wish to host your own email server, will help greatly in making emails originating from your domain get the highest trust ratings, preventing emails you send from being marked as spam or rejected outright.
+The various registrars frequently offer discounts, and if you are a student some will provide a reduced or free domain for a single year.
+Check all of your options before paying for a domain.

 Another option is to obtain a free name from one of several sources.
 These names are subdomains to the domains the free domain